Electric Ferro-Axial Moment as Nanometric Rotator and Source of Longitudinal Spin Current

 Since the natural conjugate field of $\bm{G}$ is the rotation field of the crystal $\bm{\nabla} \times \bm{u}$ ($\bm{u}$ represents a displacement vector field), $\bm{G}$ is not coupled directly to the electromagnetic fields.
 Nevertheless, we show that $\bm{G}$ still affects the electromagnetic responses as a rotator.
-As expected from the expression in Eq.~(\ref{eq:ETD_quantum}), the external magnetic field $\bm{H}$ induces the transverse component of the magnetization $\bm{m} \perp \bm{H}$ as shown in Fig.~\ref{Fig:ETD}(c), since both $\bm{l}$ and $\bm{\sigma}$ are conjugate to $\bm{H}$.
-This rotated field can be detected by the magnetic torque measurement.
+As expected from the expression in Eq.~(\ref{eq:ETD_quantum}), nonzero $\bm{G}$ activates the effective spin-orbit coupling as proportional to $\bm{G}\cdot(\bm{l}\times \bm{\sigma})$.
+In such a situation, the external magnetic field $\bm{H}$ induces the transverse component of the magnetization $\bm{m} \perp \bm{H}$ as shown in Fig.~\ref{Fig:ETD}(c)~\cite{cheong2021permutable}, since both $\bm{l}$ and $\bm{\sigma}$ are conjugate to $\bm{H}$~\cite{comment_rot}.
+This rotating field can be detected by the magnetic torque measurement.

-Similarly, nonzero $\braket{\bm{G}}$ works as a rotator to the other fields, such as the electric field $\bm{E}$ and electric current $\bm{J}$.
+Similarly, nonzero $\braket{\hat{\bm{G}}}$ works as a rotator to the other fields, such as the electric field $\bm{E}$ and electric current $\bm{J}$.
 To demonstrate it phenomenologically, we express the ET dipole according to the symmetry as